 - Many operators still refer to the convection oven as a “wind” oven.
 With a fan rotating the hot air around the oven cavity, it is vital to lower the cooking temperatures from the standard recipe.
-With lower temperatures and shorter cook times, an operator can save up to 25 percent on energy costs every time.
+With lower temperatures and shorter cook times, an operator can save up to 25% on energy costs every time.

 - All cooking appliances benefit from being kept clean and most are very easy to maintain.
 When appliances run at peak efficiency, energy is maximized.
 For range tops, keep burner heads clean to maximize the flame and work at peak efficiency.
 A wavy or yellow flame is a sign the burner needs attention and you need to call an authorized service agent.